Preached by Dr. Gene Scott on December 2, 1979

 “He suffered thee to hunger, and fed thee with what is that?”
 Let food typify anything that satisfies natural desires.
 God causes us to find satisfaction in a whatchamacallit.
 It doesn’t look like something that will satisfy that hunger.
 The only thing we can say for it is, “God provided it, so eat it!”
 Then what did it taste like?
 Honey!
 The whatchamacallit tasted pretty good when you ate it.
 God’s ways are not our ways.

 I am sure that there were some in the camp who complained, “Oh, Lord, I have a taste for leeks and garlic.
 At least they have a bite to them.
 And now I’m supposed to eat this white, bland stuff?”
-Leeks and garlic represent everything that satisfied natural taste.
+Leeks and garlic represent everything that satisfies natural taste.
 God takes the leeks and garlic away and feeds you with a whatchamacallit.
 He is going to develop new taste buds in you.
 He is going to make you feed on unknown things given by His hand.
 When God leads people out into a new way, they are always trying to hang on to a little bit of Egypt.
 But if they would grab hold of the whatchamacallit and eat it, they would find that it tastes like honey.

-“That he might make thee know that man doth not live by bread only, but by every word that proceedeth out of the mouth of the LORD doth man live.”
-God’s word proved the manna, and God’s word provides our path.
+“That he might make thee know that man doth not live by bread only, but every word that proceedeth out of the mouth of the LORD doth man live.”
+God’s word provided the manna, and God’s word provides our path.
 God’s word says that He will provide.
 “Thy raiment waxed not old upon thee, neither did thy foot swell, these forty years.
 Thou shalt also consider in thine heart, that, as a man chasteneth his son, so the LORD thy God chasteneth thee.”
 The Septuagint Version translates the word chasteneth with a Greek word that means “to child-train.”
 So we are to remember today that the Lord humbles, proves and suffers us to hunger.
 That is, He takes away some things we have been feeding on to get us hungry enough to eat His whatchamacallits, and oh, how it hurts!

 Some of us will never stop growing fat, sticking to a staple diet of the past, until God deprives us of it.
 Have you ever dieted long enough to find that you will eat certain foods that you formerly couldn’t stand?
 You have to get hungry enough to want to eat whatchamacallits.
 These are God’s ways.